 "I give the supplement to both of my horses now and they are so comfortable during bug season!"

 "I'm very happy with the results and how comfortable William was last bug season."

-When your horse is outside, he has two lines of defense that can help, on top of a feed-through supplement: fly spray, which helps ward off insects, and physical barriers like fly masks, fly sheets, and fly boots, which deny insects access to your horse.
+When your horse is outside, you’ve got two solutions that can help on top of a feed-through supplement:fly spray, which helps ward off insects, and physical barriers like fly masks, fly sheets, and fly boots, which deny insects access to your horse.